Jensinjames/Ai-Academy/docker/HOW_TO_USE_DOCKER.md

 - Upload files from the UI in your Workspace settings

 - To run the collector scripts to grab external data (articles, URLs, etc.)
-  - `docker exec -it --workdir=/app/collector anything-llm python main.py`
+  - `docker exec -it --workdir=/app/collector preeminent-academy python main.py`

 - To run the collector watch script to process files from the hotdir
-  - `docker exec -it --workdir=/app/collector anything-llm python watch.py`
+  - `docker exec -it --workdir=/app/collector preeminent-academy python watch.py`
   - Upload [compliant files](../collector/hotdir/__HOTDIR__.md) to `./collector/hotdir` and they will be processed and made available in the UI.

 ## How to update and rebuild the ENV?